Feasibility of a trapped atom interferometer with accelerating optical traps: The noisy atom trap

-with $\nu$ being the frequency of the tweezer's laser, $l$ the length of the cavity, and $c$ the speed of light.
+with $l$ being the length of the cavity and $c$ the speed of light.
 The average is then $\Bar{N} = C_{I} \Bar{I}_{m}$.
-The distribution of $I_{m}(t)$ can also be derived as in Appendix \ref{IntrinsicNoise}.
-These expressions can then be used, along with Eq. \ref{eq:SpringConstant}, to show that
+The distribution of $I_{m}(t)$ can also be derived as in Appendix~\ref{IntrinsicNoise}.
+These expressions can then be used, along with Eq.~\ref{eq:SpringConstant}, to show that